Akash Modi

+Early life and education

-Born in Edison, New Jersey, Modi grew up in the Morganville section of Marlboro Township, New Jersey, where he attended High Technology High School, from which he graduated in 2013.
+Born in Edison, New Jersey, Modi grew up in the Morganville section of Marlboro Township, New Jersey, and attended High Technology High School, from which he graduated in 2013.

 Gymnastics career

 Modi competed at the 2013 Winter Cup where he won silver on parallel bars.
 He competed at the 2014 Winter Cup where he won gold on parallel bars.
 He competed at the 2016 Winter Cup where he won silver on horizontal bar and all-around.
 He competed at the 2017 Winter Cup where he won silver on parallel bars, horizontal bar, and all-around and bronze on floor.
 He competed at the 2018 Winter Cup where he won silver on floor and parallel bars and bronze in the all-around.

 2020–21

-In early 2020 Modi competed at the Winter Cup where he finished 15th in the all-around.
+In early 2020, Modi competed at the Winter Cup and finished 15th in the all-around.
 The remainder of competitions for the year were canceled or postponed due to the COVID-19 pandemic.

 Modi returned to competition at the 2021 U.S. National Championships where he finished sixth in the all-around.
-As a result, he qualified to compete at the upcoming Olympic Trials.
+As a result, he qualified to compete at the Olympic Trials.
 At the Olympic Trials Modi finished sixth in the all-around.
 He was named as an alternate for the Olympic team.